 I know that’s hard in a lot of places right now.
 But if you can find a way to get in a walk, do it.

-I’ve been praying the rosary daily, and I’m convinced it’s the best thing I have done for my sanity during this crazy time.
+I started praying the rosary daily during the lockdown, and I’m convinced it’s the best thing I have ever done for my sanity.

 So if you don’t have any sort of prayer life, now is the perfect time to explore it.